reallyfancy/make-play-code-unity-and-cake/session-2/README.md

 ### Making our own components

 Unity contains lots of pre-made components for common tasks such as playing a sound or displaying graphics.
 We can build simple things with these pre-made components, but to customise our game we must create our own components.
 We do this by writing **_code_** in a **_[script](http://docs.unity3d.com/Manual/CreatingComponents.html)_**.

-A script is a blueprint that Unity uses to create a component.
-The code we write in our script tells Unity how the component will work and what fields to display in the Inspector panel.
+The code we write in our script tells Unity how the component will work.

 ## Writing code